Temporal Counterfactual Explanations of Behaviour Tree Decisions: Evaluation

 \section{Evaluation}

 Having provided simple illustrative examples to demonstrate the effectiveness of the algorithms proposed in Section \ref{sec:architecture}, we now focus on a more systematic evaluation of the explanations generated by our architecture.
-There are many different approaches to evaluating explanations. \cite{doshi2017towards} identify three broad types of evaluation depending on the evaluation context and the presence of human evaluators. \textit{Application-} and \textit{human-grounded} approaches both involve user studies, the primary different being the fidelity to the intended application domain.
+There are many different approaches to evaluating explanations. \cite{doshi2017towards} identify three broad types of evaluation depending on the evaluation context and the presence of human evaluators. \textit{Application-} and \textit{human-grounded} approaches both involve user studies, the primary difference being the fidelity to the intended application domain.
 On the other hand, \textit{functionally-grounded} approaches define an appropriate proxy measure which can be evaluated automatically.
 Evaluations both with and without user studies can be insightful, depending on the particular property of the explanations being measured \citep{nauta2023anecdotal}.
-In our evaluations we opt for a functionally-grounded approach. \looseness=-1
+Given that explanation generation is only one component of the broader explainability interaction (which also includes converting a human's request into a formal explanation query and communicating a formal explanation in an effective manner~\citep{anjomshoae2019explainable,matarese2021user}), we opt for a functionally-grounded approach in order to validate our architecture in isolation.\looseness=-1

 Several desirable properties have been identified both for explanations in general \citep{nauta2023anecdotal} and counterfactual explanations in particular \citep{guidotti2022counterfactual}, as discussed in Section \ref{sec:architecture_properties}.
 We focus our evaluations on measuring the central property of \textit{correctness} (otherwise known as \textit{fidelity}), which describes the faithfulness of the explanations to the model being explained. \cite{nauta2023anecdotal} identify several metrics for evaluating correctness, including the \textit{controlled synthetic data check} - which operates by creating a synthetic dataset such that the model under evaluation reasons in a certain way and comparing the explanations against this ground-truth reasoning - and the \textit{single/incremental deletion} - which operates by perturbing or removing one or more features and comparing the size of the effect on the model to the importance score given by a feature importance explanation.
 Such approaches are aimed at evaluating explanations of black box models learned from data, the absence of which limits their applicability to our architecture.\looseness=-1